worldmaking/digm5010/vehicles.md

 ---

-### Practice!
-Make!

-First class script:
+### Past class scripts:

 ---codepen:https://codepen.io/grrrwaaa/pen/VwaOVdZ

-- Prompts!
-See if you can either
-	- a) Extend our vehicles code into later models from the book
+- Prompt!
+See if you can extend our vehicles code into later models from the book.
-	- b) Find a way to blend work from last week with the vehicles model

 For example:

 ---codepen:https://codepen.io/grrrwaaa/pen/XWKrJoG